unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned with a body containing the object previously uploaded by the user.
+* `200 OK`: Returned with a body containing the file previously uploaded by the user.
 * `404 Not Found`: Returned if the directory of field is invalid.

 ##### Example